 [Sui] VICIOUS RUMORS have always been a great live band - and still are.
 Unfortunately, they were never able to step out of the shadows of bigger acts, which was probably also due to the fact that they couldn't take their full live energy into the studio, even with the classic albums.
 The guys around Geoff Thorpe have impressively proven how well the almost 40-year-old song material still comes across today.
 My first RHF highlight.

-Nick Courtney (vox), Geoff Thorpe (git), Gunnar DüGrey (git), Cody Green (bass), Larry Howe (drums)
+Band: Nick Courtney (vox), Geoff Thorpe (git), Gunnar DüGrey (git), Cody Green (bass), Larry Howe (drums)

 Setlist: On The Edge, Abandoned, You Only Live Twice, Digital Dictator, Minute To Kill, Ship Of Fools, Lady Took A Chance, Six Stepsisters, Strange Behavior, Down To The Temple, Hellraiser, Soldiers Of The Night, March Or Die, Don't Wait For Me